 It is familiar and easy and you can make a quick entry in your check register as you write the check

-You can stick a receipt and self-addressed envelope in with the check that the company can sign and mail back to you to confirm receipt
+You can include a receipt and a self-addressed return envelope in with your check so that the company can easily sign and mail it back to you to confirm receipt

 You can scan or photograph the check before you mail it

-Unlike wires which tend to get commingled, in the days and weeks leading up to a closing, the checks tend to be set aside in a separate pile and not deposited until the actual closing - that can improve your chances of getting the money back in the event of insolvency or a failed minimum needed to close.
+Unlike wires which tend to get commingled (as described in disadvantages above), in the days and weeks leading up to a closing, the physical paper checks tend to be set aside in a separate pile and not deposited until the actual closing - that can improve your chances of getting the money back in the event of insolvency or a failed minimum needed to close.